You'd be surprised at how much money you spend on useless stuff.

 The answer may surprise you… it's not subscription boxes, cable, or lattes; it's… Insurance.

-Take a moment to each year and comparison shop all of your insurance products; home, auto, life, and health.
+Take a moment to compare all your insurance products each year: home, auto, life, and health.
 Many insurance companies charge higher rates if you have a low credit score or a checkered driving history.

 If you decided to give up credit as part of your plan to get out of debt, you might not have been paying attention to your credit score.
 However, even if you are going with a cash-based budget, you should check your score for inaccuracies.